 When the 1,100-pound steer began his reign as the mascot, though, he was only 19 months old.
 He still has plenty of time to grow more impressive horns.

 History and Traditions

 Since 1945, Bevo has been brought to each UT football game by the Silver Spurs, an honorary spirit and service group consisting of male University of Texas students.
 Bevo also attends major pep rallies and some events, such as after-graduation ceremonies.
 The first few Bevos were aggressive; some charged people and broke loose.
-However, more recent incarnations of Bevo have been bred to be more calm and tend to be docile as they sit or stand on the sidelines at University of Texas football games.
+However, more recent incarnations of Bevo have been bred to be calmer and tend to be docile as they sit or stand on the sidelines at University of Texas football games.

 Before Bevo, the University of Texas’ mascot was Pig, a pit bull.
 Stephen Pinckney, a former UT student, came up with the idea of having a longhorn as the mascot.
 He gathered money from other alumni, bought a steer, named him Bo, and shipped him to Austin.

 Name's Mysterious Origins

 Bo’s first public appearance was at the annual Thanksgiving football game between the University of Texas and Texas A&M University in 1916.
 Ben Dyer, who was the editor of UT’s magazine, The Alcalde, named the steer Bevo after the game, though no one is certain why.

 There is one major legend as to how Bevo acquired his name.